krit-14/krit-14.github.io/README.md

-This is the source code to Kritika's public academic website: https://krit-14.github.io/.
-Feel free to clone this code for your own personal use.
+This is the source code to Kritika's portfolio website: https://krit-14.github.io/.